raduschirliu/job-hunter-ats/README.md

-This was based on the <span>ASP.NET</span> Web API Template in Visual Studio.
-All Models are our own.
+# job-hunter-ats

-# cpsc-471-project
+A convenient hub to apply for and post jobs effectively, decreasing the amount of time wasted that would normally be lost to the notoriously exhausting process of job hunting.

 ### Important General Info (Read me first)
 1. In order to run this project, you will need Visual Studio 2019 Community (hereafter referred to as VS).
 Any recent version should work.
    - You will need the <span>ASP.NET</span> package to run this project
-   - After downloading VS and the above package(s), open the cpsc-471-project.sln project/solution in VS
+   - After downloading VS and the above package(s), open the job-hunter-ats.sln project/solution in VS
    - Then, in VS, go to Tools > NuGet Package Manager > Manage Nuget Packages For Solution
-   - If the packages listed under "ItemGroup" in cpsc-471-project.csproj have not already been installed, then install them.
+   - If the packages listed under "ItemGroup" in job-hunter-ats.csproj have not already been installed, then install them.

 2. To properly run the frontend, you will also need a recent version of [NodeJS](https://nodejs.org/en/) installed.
 When debugging from within VS, all required dependencies _should_ be automatically installed.